Quickstart: Create a Redis Enterprise cache

 On the New Redis Cache page, configure the settings for your new cache.

 Setting Suggested value Description Subscription Drop down and select your subscription.
 The subscription under which to create this new Azure Cache for Redis instance.
 Resource group Drop down and select a resource group, or select Create new and enter a new resource group name.
 Name for the resource group in which to create your cache and other resources.
 By putting all your app resources in one resource group, you can easily manage or delete them together.
 DNS name Enter a globally unique name.
-The cache name must be a string between 1 and 63 characters that contains only numbers, letters, or hyphens.
+The cache name must be a string between 1 and 63 characters that contain only numbers, letters, or hyphens.
 The name must start and end with a number or letter, and can't contain consecutive hyphens.
 Your cache instance's host name will be <DNS name>..redisenterprise.cache.azure.net.
 Location Drop down and select a location.
 Enterprise tiers are available in selected Azure regions.
 Cache type Drop down and select an Enterprise or Enterprise Flash tier and a size.
 The tier determines the size, performance, and features that are available for the cache.

 Select Next: Networking and skip.